NitinSaini0606/Excalibur-/README.md

 - Early identification of mental health risks
 - Private and judgment-free student support
-- AI-powered guidance for stress and emotional well-being
+- Guidance for stress and emotional well-being
 - Scalable support for educational institutions
 - Smart escalation for high-risk cases
 - A privacy-first mental health support system